livingdocsIO/documentation/README.md

 HTML and CSS always work together.
 This is the guiding principle for livingdocs when editing HTML.
 A consequence is that livingdocs always needs to be configured with a `livingdocs design` before content can be created or edited.

-A `livingdocs design` consists of CSS with its required assets and a set of HTML elements, or livingdocs `snippets`, that can be used together with that CSS.
-Livingdocs will only allow the HTML constructs specified by the `snippets` to be created.
+A `livingdocs design` consists of CSS with its required assets and a set of HTML elements, or livingdocs `components`, that can be used together with that CSS.
+Livingdocs will only allow the HTML constructs specified by the `components` to be created.

 [More about designs](design/create-a-design.md)

 #### Document

 A livingdocs document is an abstract representation of an HTML document.
 It's structure is inspired by [web components](http://www.w3.org/TR/components-intro/), which is a set of working draft documents at the W3C with the aim to leverage reusable components for the Web platform.
-In livingdocs the components that can be used are defined in a `livingdocs design` and are called `snippets`.
-Just like the DOM represents a tree of HTML elements a livingdocs `document-model` represents a tree of `snippets`.
+In livingdocs the elements that can be used are defined in a `livingdocs design` and are called `components`.
+Just like the DOM represents a tree of HTML elements a livingdocs `document-model` represents a tree of `components`.

 From the user's perspective a `livingdocs document` is a page with a list of components that can be dragged around, selected, edited and deleted individually.